 The tests are easy to run on the command line or in VS code.

-When you write new code you must also write tests in the tests/
+When you write new code you must also write tests in the tests/ directory, there is CI test that only passes if test coverage increases monotonically.

 To run the tests either use the python tests plugin in visualstudio code, or execute: